Eric-Chung-0511/Learning-Record/Data Science Projects/SkimLit/README.md

 ### 🔍 Fine-Tuning:
 * **Fine-tuned Model 5** by unfreezing all layers and retraining, which improved the F1 score to **87%**.

+* Despite achieving a good result with Model 5, I explored the potential of **using RoBERTa** to further enhance performance.
+RoBERTa (Robustly optimized BERT approach) is an advanced transformer-based model designed for natural language understanding.
+It improves on BERT by using a more robust pre-training approach, including training on larger datasets and using longer sequences.
+This allows RoBERTa to capture more intricate details of the text, making it highly effective for NLP tasks.

+* **Usage:** In this project, the RoBERTa model was fine-tuned for the task of classifying and summarizing biomedical literature.
+The model takes tokenized input and outputs high-dimensional vectors that represent the semantic meaning of the text.

+* **Libraries and Tools:** To use RoBERTa, the **Hugging Face Transformers** library was employed, which provides pre-trained models and easy-to-use interfaces for fine-tuning.

+* **Implementation:** The implementation involved loading the pre-trained RoBERTa model from the Hugging Face model hub, tokenizing the input text, and fine-tuning the model on the biomedical literature dataset.
+The fine-tuning process included adjusting the model's parameters to improve its performance on the specific task.

+* **Results:** The fine-tuned RoBERTa model achieved a high F1 score of 87%, demonstrating its effectiveness in understanding and classifying biomedical texts.

 ### 🧭 Model Evaluation:
 * Evaluated models using metrics like accuracy, precision, recall, and F1 score.
 Conducted detailed analysis through precision-recall curves to optimize decision thresholds and balance recall and precision.